 The faster you can get a fish to the boat or shore the better its chances of survival.
-The longer the fight the less chance the fish has of surviving.
+The longer the fight, the lower the chance of the fish surviving.

 It is likely that the survival rates decrease exponentially as fight time increases.
 That is as fight-time goes up, survival chances decrease at an ever increasing rate.

 If you fish on a catch-and-release basis you should use gear that will minimise the fight time.

 Lifting a fish out of the water, dramatically decreases its survival chances.
 The longer a fish is out of the water its chances of survival decrease exponentially.
-Try and remove the hook while the fish is in the water.
+Try and remove the hook with the fish still in the water.

 If it is not possible to remove the hook while the fish is still in the water use a landing-net with a wide mesh, and a mesh made out of soft material.